Arvind Swamy: 1997–2000: Career challenges and sabbatical

-2000–2005: Business career

-Swamy eventually stopped acting in films post-2000, after playing a guest role in Mani Ratnam's Alaipayuthey, and opted to concentrate on his business interests.
+Swamy eventually stopped acting in films post-2000, after playing a guest role in Mani Ratnam's Alai Payuthey, and opted to concentrate on his business interests.
+As the director of V D Swamy and Company, he continued to engage in international trade and construction businesses.
 In 2000, he became the president of InterPro Global, and the chairman and managing director of Prolease India, engaged in transaction processing.
 He was in charge of operations and technology for the delivery of many processes across different verticals globally.
 He then founded Talent Maximus in 2005, a company engaged in payroll processing and temporary staffing in India.
 In 2005, he had an accident and injured his spine.
 He experienced partial paralysis of his leg and suffered in pain for many years.
 The treatment took another 4–5 years.

 2013–present: Back to films

 After his successful treatment, Mani Ratnam called him once more to play a role in one of his films, Kadal (2013) for which Swamy dropped 15 kilograms.
 In 2013, he provided the voice-over for Santhosh Sivan's film Ceylon.

-In 2015, he plays an iconic negative role of Sidharth Abhimanyu in Thani Oruvan, for which he was highly praised and received positive reviews and many awards for his acting.
+In 2015, he played the iconic negative role of Sidharth Abhimanyu in Thani Oruvan, for which he was highly praised and received positive reviews and many awards.

-In 2016, he reprised the same role in Telugu in the film Dhruva with Ram Charan, a remake of Thani Oruvan, for which he got a lot of appreciation from the Telugu audience.
-Later the same year, he appeared in a Hindi movie, Dear Dad.
+In 2016, he reprised the same role in Telugu in the film Dhruva with Ram Charan, a remake of Thani Oruvan, for which he got appreciation from the Telugu audience.
+Later that year, he appeared in a Hindi film, Dear Dad.
 The game show Neengalum Vellalam Oru Kodi recruited Swamy for its third season, which started airing on 30 May 2016.

-In 2017, he did the title role of Bogan, co starring Jayam Ravi, for which he again got an outstanding response from the critics and the audience.
+In 2017, he played the title role of Bogan, co-starring Jayam Ravi, for which he again got an outstanding response from critics and audience.

-In 2018, he acted in Bhaskar Oru Rascal.
-Arvind Swamy does a neat job without imitating what Mammootty did in the original.
-The film is followed by Chekka Chivantha Vaanam (2018).
+In 2018, he acted in Bhaskar Oru Rascal, playing the character Mammootty did in the original.
+The film was followed by Chekka Chivantha Vaanam (2018).
 The film was released to positive reviews which also got him the Filmfare Award.

 In 2021, he acted in A. L. Vijay's directorial biographical-political drama Thalaivii opposite Kangana Ranaut.
 He portrayed the character of actor-politician M. G. Ramachandran in the film.
-Arvind Swami returns to Malayalam cinema after 25 years with Ottu (2022).
+He returned to Malayalam cinema after 25 years with Ottu (2022).
+Arvind Swamy stays true to the character and delivers a natural performance.
+In 2023, he was seen in the bilingual film Custody with Naga Chaitanya and Krithi Shetty in lead roles.
+In 2024, the Tamil drama film, Meiyazhagan, where he co -starring with Karthi has opened to positive reviews and strong box office performance.